Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *RR*'s position is never totally static, since its writers and readers maintain a close eye on the ever-changing goings-on in the factories and the streets as well as in parliament, but a typical issue of *Runagate Rampant* might denounce all parties and call for the spoiling of ballots and for the building of a party from below - a party of the poor and of the workers.

 Unlike New Crobuzon's legal press, *Double-R* (as well as its smaller cousins and sometimes rivals *The Shout*, *Forge* and others) is a tool for radical organising.
 Readers might be seen in after-work drinking sessions, discreetly pointing out an article to a sympathetic co-worker, or attending picket lines with a copy or two tucked under their coat.
 Reports of strikes, crimes of the state, and planned Quiller actions, whilst absent in *Quarrel*, are all reported in *RR*, providing readers with the knowledge to undertake collective action where necessary.
+The writers of *RR* will admit, however, that the paper's influence is not as great as some might like to think, though it is surely growing.

 The production of the paper takes place in a hidden subterranean office in Dog Fenn.
 Few but the founding editor of *RR* Benjamin Flex, in whose wardrobe the secret door to the office is located, and a select few writers of the news-sheet, are aware of its location.